viswajith-ks/turing-machine/README.md

 first CLA for the DFA main is the number of states

 following is the input for a turing machinie that accepts all strings in the language L={0<sup>n</sup>1<sup>n+1</sup> | n>=0}
+(the number of states for the following inputs is 9)
 ```
 no
 0br1